Attendance Policy

 - To promote the value and importance of regular school attendance.

-- When absenteeism reaches 95% attendance, the school will begin to monitor attendance through the appropriate personnel.
+- When absenteeism reaches 95% of the attendance rate, the school will begin to monitor attendance through the appropriate personnel.
 If attendance continues to fall towards 90%, then we will take steps to assist and rectify the situation.
 Context is considered before decisions are made.

-- To adopt a positive and proactive approach towards attendance matters and encourage parents to take an active role in the levels of attendance, punctuality and in reducing absenteeism.
+- To adopt a positive and proactive approach towards attendance matters and encourage parents to take an active role in improving attendance, punctuality, and reducing absenteeism.

 - To maintain attendance registers (either manual or computerised) in accordance with school policy.

-- To accurately record and monitor all absenteeism and lateness.
+- To accurately record and monitor all instances of absenteeism and lateness.

-- To produce attendance reports from iSAMS, our student management system, to be used for monitoring of correct register procedure, persistent latecomers and non-attendees.
+- To produce attendance reports from iSAMS, our student management system, for monitoring the correct register procedure, identifying persistent latecomers, and tracking non-attendees.

 Guidelines